William F. Winter: Executive action and appointments

 Winter assembled a staff with a mix of younger aides and several more experienced politicians.
 He usually met with them on weekday mornings and let them debate policy amongst themselves before he made his own decision.
 He tended to delegate authority to his subordinates and left smaller executive matters to his appointees to determine.
 He kept in regular contact with appointed agency heads through a monthly breakfast, and did the same with the separately-elected officers of other state departments.
-In order to professionalize the state bureaucracy he supported and signed the Uniform Personnel Act into law in 1980, which extended civil service protections to 27,000 public employees and created a new state personnel board.
+He supported and signed the Uniform Personnel Act into law in 1980, which extended civil service protections to 27,000 public employees and created a new state personnel board.
 He also issued an executive order to remove questions regarding race from state job application forms and ended the appointment of honorary colonels.
 New legislation enabled the governor to dissolve the state Department of Motor Vehicles—which had been marred by corruption in the Finch administration—and consolidate the fifteen agencies managed by the Division of Federal and State Programs into a single office.
 He also supported new efforts by the Department of Health to raise additional revenue by imposing additional user fees for services and adding a $5 surcharge to traffic infraction fines to create an emergency medical services fund.

 Keen to improve economic development, Winter appointed leading business and development figures to the directing board of the Department of Economic Development.
 These were all white men, a point which received wide criticism.
 In response, Winter created a Minority Economic Development Task Force to quiet these concerns.
 Of the 406 appointments he made between January and June 1980, 91 were black; aside from the Department of Economic Development board, blacks ended up on most major state boards or commissions.
 Some black leaders nevertheless criticized Winter for not adequately consulting them on his choices.
 He appointed relatively few women to such positions.
 The governor was empowered to fill judicial vacancies.
 Traditionally this power was used to elevate friends and allies to judgeships, but Winter instead created a judicial nominations commission to screen and recommend candidates for appointment.
 Through this process he appointed Lenore L. Prather, the first female judge on the Supreme Court of Mississippi, and Reuben V. Anderson, the first black state circuit court judge.

 Winter attempted to project a positive national image for Mississippi.
 As part of this, he was actively involved in the National Governors Association and chaired the Southern Growth Policies Board from 1981 to 1982.
 He and his wife also put on a series of special events known as "Dinner at the Mansion", when they hosted famous Mississippian writers, musicians, and other notables at the Governor's Mansion.
 He secured state financial backing for the Mississippi Picnic in Central Park, an annual gathering of Mississippians in New York City, to promote favorable publicity to the state.